Toyota 2nd Gen 4Runner Coil Spring Spacers and Panhard Drop Bracket

 On-line Ordering:

 4Crawler Offroad is no longer making these panhard drop brackets.
-Brackets are available from: Pro-Comp, 4WheelParts, Summit Racing or search for "Explorer Pro Comp 91-1268".
+Brackets may be available from: Pro-Comp, 4WheelParts, Summit Racing or search for "Explorer Pro Comp 91-1268".
 If you want to make your own bracket, here's a YouTube video with the details.
 Along with a 300dpi scan of the parts needed.

 There are three drop bracket kits are available.